grafana/grizzly/CONTRIBUTING.md

 There are both unit tests and integration tests in this repo.

-Unit integration can be run using `make test`.
+Unit tests can be run using `make test`.
 Integration tests are run with `make integration`.
 This command spins up a Grafana instance with certain config and provisioned resources, so the integration tests can run against it.